-Consistency plays a key role in the life of a judicial aspirant as well as a civil judge.
+Consistency plays a key role in the life of a judiciary aspirant.

-Being consistent in the judicial service preparation means dedicating yourself to your study goals, staying focused on scoring the minimum cut-off marks, and finally making it to the final merit list for the judiciary exam.
+Being consistent in the Judiciary examination preparation means dedicating yourself to your study goals, staying focused on scoring at least the minimum cut-off marks for your practice tests and mock tests, and finally cracking your judiciary exam.

-Considering the length and breadth of the year-long three-tier judicial service exam, it is natural to get out of the way.
+Considering the length and breadth of at least a year-long three-tier judicial service exam, it is natural to get out of the way.
 It is the critical driver that will help you achieve your dream of being a civil judge.

 Judiciary Service Exams require a long-term commitment and involve sustained effort from the aspirants.